sapphirepp/sapphirepp/doc/pages/examples/synchrotron-cooling.md

 Here $f(t,\mathbf{x},\mathbf{p})$ is the phase-space distribution, $\mathbf{u}$ is the background plasma velocity, $\mathbf{v}$ the particle velocity, and $\mathbf{B}$ the magnetic field.
 The operator $\Delta_{\theta,\varphi}$ denotes the angular part of the Laplacian on the momentum sphere, and $S$ collects any additional source terms.
 The synchrotron contribution $(\partial f / \partial t)_{\mathrm{sync}}$ is implemented using the reduced Landau–Lifshitz (LL) radiation–reaction force and is treated as part of the left-hand side of the equation.
-This form is equivalent to the more detailed spherical-harmonic representation discussed in @subpage synchrotron-radiation-implementation .
+This form is equivalent to the more detailed spherical-harmonic representation discussed in @ref radiation-reaction page.

 ## Implementation overview {#implementation-synchrotron-radiation}